- UCAS course code

 Relevant work experience

-We recognise that it can be very difficult for you to gain work experience placements in midwifery settings; therefore, this is not a requirement for a successful application.
+We recognise that it can be very difficult for you to gain work experience placements in midwifery settings.
+This is not a requirement for a successful application.
 However, we do expect applicants to have worked hard to develop their understanding of midwifery through independent reading, talking to midwives and exploring service users' views.